Dant86/futhead_NLW_generator/README.md

 - The algorithm should be along the lines of recursive backtracking -- inefficient but easy.
 I suspect the slowest part of this application will be checking if the squad satisfies the NLW constraints.

 # TODO
-- Pull ratings from Futhead
+- Represent formations as graphs